-This committee is an internal body of the Board of Directors for information and consultation, albeit with no executive functions, entrusted with informing, advising and making recommendations regarding matters within its capacities.
+This Committee is an internal body of the Board of Directors for information and consultation, albeit with no executive functions, entrusted with informing, advising and making recommendations regarding matters within its capacities.

-Articles 5, 6 and 7 in chapter II of the Regulations of the Appointments Committee establish the duties of the Appointments Committee.
-In particular, the primary function of the Committee is to oversee the composition and functioning of the Company's Board of Directors and Senior Management.
+Articles 5 through 8 in chapter II of the Regulations of the Appointments and Remunerations Committee establish the duties of this Committee.
+In particular, its primary functions are to oversee the composition and functioning, as well as the remuneration, of the Company's Board of Directors and of the Senior Management.